Mennonite Church USA: Confession of Faith in a Mennonite Perspective

-Sexuality discussions

-The Brethren Mennonite Council has been active since 1976 to encourage "full inclusion" for lesbian, gay, bisexual, and transgender persons in the church.
+LGBTQ inclusion

+In 1976, progressive churches founded the Brethren Mennonite Council for LGBT Interests and Supportive Communities Network for the inclusion of LGBTQ people.
 In 1986 the General Conference Mennonite Church (one of the predecessors of Mennonite Church USA), meeting in Saskatoon, adopted a statement on sexuality establishing heterosexuality as the only legitimate form of sexual expression.
 In 1987, the Mennonite Church (another predecessor of MC USA) issued the Purdue Statement, with similar language.
 At the 2009 convention in Columbus, some protested for the further discussion of human sexuality.

-In 2015 discussions revolved around the decision by multiple conferences to license openly LGBT members for church ministry.
-Two districts within the denomination had licensed pastors openly in committed same-sex relationships.
-Due to the denomination's increasingly liberal position, the Lancaster Conference voted in November 2015 to leave the Mennonite Church USA.
-At the same time, toward the end of 2015, the Western District Conference voted to allow ordained ministers to officiate at and perform same-gender marriages.
-On 29 May 2022 the church repealed the Membership Guidelines that forbids pastors to officiate same-sex marriages.
+In August 2015, the Mountain States Mennonite Conference and the Central District Conference authorized the licensing of openly LGBTQ+ pastors.
+In November 2015, the Western District Conference voted to allow ordained ministers to officiate at and perform blessings of same-sex marriage.
+Due to these positions, the Lancaster Mennonite Conference voted two weeks later to leave the Mennonite Church USA.

+Marriage

+On 29 May 2022 the church repealed the Membership Guidelines that forbids pastors to officiate same-sex marriages, allowing each local congregation to decide about blessings of same-sex marriage.
 Some area conferences already allowed pastors to solemnize same-sex marriages.
 The church also voted in favor of an apology to the LGBTQ community.

+The Supportive Communities Network brings together affirming churches and universities.